nccgroup/asafw/README.md

 # asafw

+Preliminary note: we recommend you to use this as part of [asatools](https://github.com/nccgroup/asatools) but it can also be used standalone.

 **asafw** is a set of scripts to deal with Cisco ASA firmware.
 It allows someone to unpack firmware required when debugging with gdb, as well as unpacking/repacking them in order to enable certain features such as: